xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

   - `CN=system:admin` references to the username.
 - In kubernetes, we don't create users or groups.
 We have certificates that relates users to the groups, and then we permission those users and groups with RBAC.
 - ![[Kubernetes Deep Dive rbac certificates.png]]

+#### Admission Controller

+✅ **Admission controllers** in Kubernetes enforce policies **after authentication and authorization**, but **before objects are persisted** in etcd.
+- They control actions like **restricting privileged containers**, **enforcing resource quotas**, and **setting default storage classes**.
+- Admission controllers can be:
+    - **Mutating** → modify incoming requests
+    - **Validating** → reject or allow requests
+    - (some are both)

+👉 To use them, the API server must be started with `--enable-admission-plugins` listing the desired controllers.

+##### 🔐 Built-in Admission Controllers

+Below is a list of commonly used admission controllers in Kubernetes:

+- **NamespaceLifecycle**: Ensures that operations are not performed on namespaces that are undergoing termination.
+- **LimitRanger**: Enforces constraints on resource usage per namespace, such as CPU and memory limits.
+- **ServiceAccount**: Automates the assignment of service accounts to pods.
+- **DefaultStorageClass**: Assigns a default storage class to PersistentVolumeClaims that do not specify one.
+- **DefaultTolerationSeconds**: Adds default tolerations to pods, allowing them to tolerate node taints for a specified duration.
+- **MutatingAdmissionWebhook**: Invokes external webhooks to modify (mutate) incoming requests before they are persisted.
+- **ValidatingAdmissionWebhook**: Invokes external webhooks to validate incoming requests without modifying them.
+- **Priority**: Assigns priority classes to pods, influencing the order in which pods are scheduled and evicted.
+- **ResourceQuota**: Enforces resource quotas defined per namespace, preventing resource overconsumption.
+- **PodSecurity**: Enforces Pod Security Standards at the namespace level, replacing the deprecated PodSecurityPolicy.

+These controllers are executed in a specific order: mutating admission controllers run first, followed by validating admission controllers.
+If any controller rejects a request, the entire request is denied immediately.

+##### 🧩 Dynamic Admission Control

+In addition to the built-in controllers, Kubernetes supports dynamic admission control through external webhooks:
+- **MutatingAdmissionWebhook**: Allows custom logic to modify requests before they are persisted.
+- **ValidatingAdmissionWebhook**: Allows custom logic to validate requests without modifying them.

 #### API Groups